g4m817/llm-attention-head-instability/README.md

 > **Status: Exploratory but repeatable.** I first noticed this signal while prototyping prompt-injection defenses.
 The code automates most analyses, but I haven’t manually audited every artifact.
 Please treat this as preliminary research: issues/PRs are welcome if you spot mistakes or want to extend the work.
 I'm open to collaborating if anyone finds this interesting enough.

+> DISCLAIMER: Part of our work is using a set of 50 synthetic attacks and 50 synthetic benign prompts to gather metrics, which we later analyze for candidate windows and thresholds that are intended to be model-specific and not dataset-specific.
+The window selection appears to generalize well.
+However, our thresholds are less precise.
+For example, our analysis script returns around 0.13 for a 1% FPR for Nous, however it does not produce accurate thresholds for 2, 3, 4, 5% FPR.
+We believe this is programming errors in our analysis script and its our next major work before running more evaluations.
+Although our results do show clear separations between adversarial and benign prompts, its imperative that the thresholds generalize across datasets and can be chosen PRIOR to an evaluaiton.
+I'm including this note for transparency, this is very much work-in-progress and I don't want to mislead anyone with exploratory results.

 ---

 ## 1. Overview